jamesjnadeau/feather-api-starter/README.md

 1. [localhost:8000 Kue UI - used to see background processing jobs.](http://localhost:8000)
 1. Keep in mind, CORS is keep, take a loot at `api/config/initializers/##-corser` to debug any issues you might have made for yourself.
+1. `node_modules/_local` contains code that is used in both the api and the frontend generation.
+Things like models, the static content loader, and shared frontend code.

 ## Design Goals